2025 Banking Legislation Update

 HB 1600, Item 261 #1h (Sewell) Credit Union Public Deposits

 Amends Virginia’s budget to create a pilot program under the Treasury Department for low-income designated credit unions to hold public deposits.
 Well over half of all credit unions in Virginia have that designation, including multi-billion-dollar Virginia Credit Union and Northwest Credit Union (who paid for the Commander’s stadium naming rights).
 The VBA will strongly oppose any attempt for credit unions to hold public deposits.
-The amendment will be considered by the House Appropriations Committee prior to unveiling their full budget this Sunday, February 2nd.
-Send a message to your Delegate today to oppose this effort by clicking here.
+The amendment was NOT included in the House budget that passed the House nor in a final budget plan adopted on the final day of session.

 HB 2094 (Maldonado) AI Regulation

-Creates comprehensive anti-discrimination regulations over the development and deployment of artificial intelligence including requiring disclosure, impact assessments and adverse decision appeals when AI us used for consequential decisioning, including for financial services.
-Banks are already subject to anti-discrimination laws and regulation regardless of the use of AI and subject to existing and evolving regulatory and supervisory regulation and guidance on the use of AI.
-Delegate Maldonado recognized this and has included an exemption for banks.
-The bill is scheduled to be heard in the Communications Subcommittee of the House Communications, Technology and Innovation Committee this afternoon where our suggested language will be proposed.
+Creates comprehensive anti-discrimination regulations over the development and deployment of artificial intelligence including requiring disclosure, impact assessments and adverse decision appeals when AI is used for consequential decisioning, including for financial services.
+Banks are already subject to anti-discrimination and risk management laws and regulations regardless of the use of AI and subject to existing and evolving regulatory and supervisory regulation and guidance on the use of AI.
+Delegate Maldonado understands this and has included language meant to avoid additional burdens.
+The final version of the bill passed the Senate 21-19 and House 52-46, raising the probability of amendments or a veto by the Governor.

 HB 2073 (Garrett) / SB 1453 (Sturtevant) Debanking

 Would prohibit banks from discriminating against customers on the basis of their political opinions, religious beliefs and affiliations, and any other factor other than a quantitative, impartial, and risk-based standard.
 It also prohibits the use of “social credit scores” based on gun ownership, fossil fuel business, position on illegal immigration and other ESG and DEI subjective measures.
 This is government intrusion into the decision-making by a bank on the customers it chooses to serve or not based on their risk assessment, which is why the VBA is opposed.
-HB 2073 was amended in Subcommittee last week to create a definition of “debanking” and require banks that receive consumer allegations of it to the Bureau of Financial Institutions.
+HB 2073 was amended in Subcommittee to create a definition of “debanking” and require banks that receive consumer allegations of it to the Bureau of Financial Institutions.
 The VBA voiced our continued opposition, and the bill was defeated on a 4-3 vote.
-SB 1453 is scheduled to be heard in the Senate Commerce & Labor Committee this afternoon.
+SB 1453 failed in the Senate Commerce & Labor Committee 9-6.

 SB 1452 (Sturtevant) Assumable Mortgages

 Would allow all existing and future mortgages to be assumed by the buyer if the purchaser is “determined to be creditworthy under generally accepted mortgage underwriting standards.”
 The proposal does not provide a definition or clarity on those standards and who determines them, would seemingly undercut consumer anti-discrimination lending laws and secondary mortgage market rules, potentially voids existing mortgage note restrictions on transfers, and injects unnecessary risk into the home lending market.
-The VBA – along with mortgage bankers, realtors and others – are opposed to the bill which has been assigned to the Senate General Laws and Technology Committee.
+The VBA – along with mortgage bankers, realtors and others – opposed the bill and the Senate General Laws and Technology Committee unanimously rejected it.